JJWLewis/newday-task-jl/README.md

 Or for cluster mode
 `make run-scale`

-# Development
+# Run
 Submit Python jobs with the command:
-`make submit app=dir/relative/to/spark_apps/dir`
+`make submit app=dir/relative/to/src/dir`
 e.g.
 `make submit app=task.py`

+Output files will be saved on the networked volume 'output_data'

+# Development
-For speed, copy a file into a running master container without having to re-up docker `docker cp -L spark_apps/task.py da-spark-master:/opt/spark/apps/task.py`
+To minimise dev loop, copy a file into a running master container without having to re-up docker `docker cp -L src/task.py da-spark-master:/opt/spark/apps/task.py`

 # Test
 I can't remember how the .toml piece works for forcing pytest paths so run like this from root